IvanInandan/Stax/README.md

-# Stax
+# forked

-Stax is a full-stack web application to track financial expenses.
+forked is a full-stack web application to track financial expenses.

 ## Tech Stack